 Every Friday we hold an assembly to celebrate the good things that have happened at school during the week.
-Children from each class receive Best Efforts Awards, Lunchtime Awards and a variety of Attendance Awards.
+Children from each class receive Best Efforts Awards and a variety of other awards during the year.
 There is also the coveted Tidy Classroom Award from our school caretaker!

-Families are welcome to view our Best Efforts Books at any time and see pictures of all our award winners - along with our very special Sean's Award - which are displayed in the school's welcome area.
+Families are welcome to view our Best Efforts Books at any time and see pictures of all our award winners which are displayed in the school's welcome area.